Text by CLOT Magazine

 This drives the conversation to how are AI and blockchain challenging old paradigms in the art market; on one hand, with AI you can generate infinite works on demand.
 On the other one, blockchain has almost the opposite effect, though.
 It takes an effectively limitless resource – information – and makes it artificially scarce.
 That’s a very frightening prospect in many ways but one that we wanted to explore in this piece.
 Anna Ridler and David Pfau reflect.

-Blomenveiling ‘examines not only value and desire and economic dynamics but also human and machine interaction.’
-This makes relevant how artists are using AI to produce their artworks sparking a wide conversation inside and outside the art world.
-There is a long tradition in media art of artists taking the latest technologies to push and explore their boundaries and using machine learning very much fits into this.
+Blomenveiling examines not only value and desire and economic dynamics but also human and machine interaction.
+This makes relevant how artists use AI to produce their artworks, sparking a wide conversation inside and outside the art world.
+There is a long tradition in media art of artists taking the latest technologies to push and explore their boundaries, and using machine learning very much fits into this.

 When making art with it you are really making art with two separate things: an algorithm and a training set.
 Training sets are reflections of their context – they inevitably come to enshrine certain cultural or social attitudes because they are always compiled by human beings, they are the products of people (and a similar thing could be said of algorithms, they too are the products of people) – and using AI is a way of exploring this – it allows us a way of reflecting back on ourselves and the world that we have created, Anna Ridler and David Pfau continue.